 By: Matthew Hard

 These politicians are helping insurance companies instead of their constituents.
-Did you elect the your local legislator to protect the interests of an insurance company, or did you elect them to protect your interests?
+Did you select your local legislator to protect the interests of an insurance company, or did you elect them to protect your interests?
 What about your governor?

 Did you know that Illinois passed legislation reforming workers’ compensation laws in 2011 that was allegedly designed to cut costs for employers?
 Since that time, it has been the insurance companies, not employers, who have profited the most from those changes.
 My question is: What about the employees who are being injured?
 Who is looking out for their best interests?